kristianmandrup/cms-layouts/semantic/pages/docs/Pages.md

 ### Pages

-Similar to Block- and ImageLists it would be convenient if we could simply Drag'n drop lists between pages and get a full overview of multiple pages, comparing them to each other in one view.
-For Page displayed there should be a preview available, shown in a Modal window.
+Allows for drag'n drop of lists between pages.
+Also provides a full overview of multiple pages, comparing them to each other in one view.
+For any Page displayed there should be a preview available, shown in a Modal window.

+Each page has its own set of containers which acts as drop zones.
+Items (lists) can be dragged in to be added to the given list.

+At the bottom (or top) of the pages, there is a no-name page where items can be dropped to create a new page.
+The "no name" is an input which when edited, will create a new page of that name (even an empty one if no items in container).

+Pages with no items should be outlined in red, to display a warning.
+A page with no items can NOT be published (not valid to be published).